jgritman/duplicate-hunter/README.md

 ### Production Considerations

 Besides using a real database and disk backed Lucene index, I would recommend moving to some type of asynchronous invocation of the deduplication process.
-This could be done by placing customer modification notifications on a message queue, so another server could pick those up and update the duplication records.
+This could be done by placing customer modification notifications on a message queue, so another server could pick those check for duplicates.
 Alternately, the deduplication process could run on a schedule, and pick up any records with an updated/deleted date after the last run.

 ### Testing